Unity-Technologies/ml-agents/docs/Migrating.md

 ### Steps to Migrate
 - The configuration format for curriculum and parameter randomization has changed.
 To upgrade your configuration files, an upgrade script has been provided.
 Run `python -m mlagents.trainers.upgrade_config -h` to see the script usage.
 Note that you will have had to upgrade to/install the current version of ML-Agents before running the script.
-For manual update :
+To update manually:
   - If your config file used a `parameter_randomization` section, rename that section to `environment_parameters`
   - If your config file used a `curriculum` section, you will need to rewrite your curriculum with this [format](Training-ML-Agents.md#curriculum).